PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![Goal of productive hours on RescueTime](/images/stats/2018/apr/rescuetime-productivetime.png "Goal of productive hours on RescueTime")](/images/stats/2018/apr/rescuetime-productivetime.png "")
 [![RescueTime pulse](/images/stats/2018/apr/rescuetime-pulse.png "RescueTime pulse")](/images/stats/2018/apr/rescuetime-pulse.png "")

 It's worst than February and March 😞.
 I had a pulse of 62 on February and 54 on March, and it's now 43.
-It's concerning to see that, so I decided what was causing such different.
-When looking to the entertaining chart I saw this:
+It concerns to see that, so I decided what was causing such different.
+When looking at the chart for the entertaining category, I saw this:

 [![RescueTime distracting chart](/images/stats/2018/apr/rescuetime-distracting.png "RescueTime distracting chart")](/images/stats/2018/apr/rescuetime-distracting.png "")

 It seems that my new (and old, at the same time) hobby Magic the Gathering is taking a lot of my spare time.
 I let rescuetime track all my time, not just working hours, and all MTG websites are considered as very distracting.
-Maybe I should configure rescuetime to track only "working hours" but I'm not sure what time should I use. 🤔
+Maybe I should configure rescuetime to monitor only "working hours", but I'm not sure what time should I use. 🤔

 Still following my Telegram usage, here is the comparison from the previous month to the current one: